csucdsi/DataFest/content/about.md

 **What about MS students?**

-* We would love to have Masters students get involved as [consultants or helpers](https://forms.gle/uTopbYrfwHUfJA1t9) during the event.
+* We would love to have Masters students get involved as [consultants or helpers](https://norcaldatafest.netlify.app/register/) during the event.

 **How large are the teams?**

-* Teams can be made up of 2-5 students. [[Register your team here-TBD]]()
+* Teams can be made up of 2-5 students.

 **Do I have to compete in a team?**

-* Yes, but if you don't have a pre-formed team you can [[leave us your info here-TBD]]() and we'll try to match you with others in the same boat.
+* Yes, but if you don't have a pre-formed team you can add yourself to a 'looking for group' list.
+The link is provided after you register.
 We will also be holding at least one team formation event prior to DataFest.

 **What do I need to bring?**